The Representation Theory of 2-Sylow Subgroups of the Symmetric Group: Abstract

 \section{Abstract}

-We study the Bratteli diagram of 2-Sylow subgroups of symmetric groups.
+We use binary trees to study the Bratteli diagram of Sylow 2-subgroups of symmetric groups.
 We show that it is simple, has a recursive structure, and self-similarities at all scales.
 We contrast its subgraph of one-dimensional representations with the Macdonald tree.
+We exploit the recursive structure to find the multiplicities of irreducible characters in the restriction to a Sylow 2-subgroup of odd-dimensional representations of the symmetric group $S_{2^k}$.